MeisterNewman/Wikipedia-Graph/README.md

 # Wikipedia-Graph
 A program to map Wikipedia and manipulate the map.
+Written by Stephen Newman.
+All software is provided and licensed under the GNU GPL v3.
+All software is provided as is -- no guarantees are made as to its effects or functions.
+Any effects of the software, intentional or otherwise, are the sole responsibility of the user.

 To compile a map, the program needs a Wikipedia XML dump file.